ctibordudahcl/ASoC_GitLab/README.md

-# HCL AppScan SAST Github Action
+# HCL AppScan SAST GitLab CI/CD
 Your code is better and more secure with HCL AppScan.

-The HCL AppScan SAST Github Action enables you to run static analysis security testing (SAST) against the files in your repository.
+The HCL AppScan SAST GitLab CI/CD enables you to run static analysis security testing (SAST) against the files in your repository.
 The SAST scan identifies security vulnerabilities in your code and stores the results in AppScan on Cloud.

 # Usage
 ## Register